zerkalica/reactive-di/README.md

 import ReactDOM from 'react-dom' import jss from 'jss'

-import {Updater, UpdaterStatus, Di, createReactWidgetFactory} from 'reactive-di' import {theme, component, updaters, source, factory, updater} from 'reactive-di/annotations' import {Component} from 'fake-react'
+import {Updater, UpdaterStatus, Di, createHandlers, createReactWidgetFactory} from 'reactive-di' import {theme, component, updaters, source} from 'reactive-di/annotations' import {Component} from 'fake-react'

 // Fetcher service, could be injected from outside by key 'Fetcher' as is